Auckland: Live Weather Reports

 - Sunset 20:11

-|Temp feels like:||12°c (53.6°f)|
+|Temp feels like:||24°C (75°F)|

-|Length of Day:||14h 39m|
+|Length of Day:||13h 14m|

 Weather Overview for Auckland

 At night it cools off pleasantly to the mid teens – you might want to take an extra layer but you probably won’t need it outside.
-Rainfall levels increase slightly from autumn levels, but showers occur less frequently on around eleven days per month.
-Sunshine levels reach their annual best of an average of seven hours per day.
-The sea temperature increases, getting to 19°C in December and reaching 21°C for February and March.
+Rainfalls on around 12 days per month.
+Sunshine levels reach their annual peak of an average of seven hours per day.
+The sea temperature increases, getting to 18°C (64°F) in December and reaching 21°C (70°F) for February and March.

-Autumn, in April and May, is warm at first but soon becomes mild and sees quite a bit of wet, grey weather.
-The average high temperature drops to 20°C in April and 17°C in May, and the average low drops to 15°C and 12°C respectively.
-It is generally warm enough to be in a t-shirt in the day, but night times can be quite cool.
-Rainfall levels increase slightly and showers occur much more frequently, reaching an average of fourteen days with wet weather in May.
-Sunshine levels decrease but some clear, bright skies between showers are still to be had with an average of five or six hours of sunshine per day.
-The sea remains warm enough for swimming in the high teens.
+April and May are warm at first but soon becomes mild, seeing quite a bit of wet, grey weather.
+The average high temperature drops to 20°C (68°F) in April and 17°C (63°F) in May and similarly the average low drops to 13°C (55°F) in April and 11°C (52°F) in May.
+Throughout the autumn months, it is generally warm enough to be in a t-shirt in the day, but night times can be quite cool.
+Visitors will want to prepare with appropriate layers and jackets to be comfortable when the sun sets.